evan-erdos/trail-of-cthulhu/story/act-0/seq-0/scene-0.md

 ~~~

-The PCs can attempt to talk Oscar down[^talk] or disarm him.[^disarm]
+The PCs can attempt to talk Oscar down or disarm him.[^oscar]
-If they succeed, he doesn't kill himself, but becomes incurably insane.
-Otherwise he attempts to shoot himself.

 ~~~